Are you wondering how to grow your own holly flowers? If so, this article should help you learn the ropes.

 What is a Holly Plant?

 Holly, or Ilex, is a genus of nearly 500 different flowering plants in the Aquifoliaceae family.
-These evergreen plants are typically grown as shrubs or small trees and are widespread throughout the subtropical and temperate regions of the world.
+These plants with their lush evergreen foliage are typically grown as shrubs or small trees and are widespread throughout the subtropical and temperate regions of the world.